Spetsnaz: In popular culture

 The video game, Tom Clancy's Rainbow Six Siege features five spetsnaz operators named Glaz, Fuze, Kapkan, Tachanka, and Finka.
-In another Tom Clancy's game, Endwar, Spetsnaz Guard Brigades is the name of the élite branch of the Russian army.
+In another Tom Clancy game, Endwar, Spetsnaz Guard Brigades is the name of the élite branch of the Russian army.

-The spetsnaz have also been referenced and featured multiple times in the video game series Call of Duty including the two most recent entries in the series, Call of Duty: Modern Warfare (2019) and Call of Duty: Black Ops Cold War.
+The spetsnaz have also been referenced and featured multiple times in the video game series Call of Duty, mainly in the Modern Warfare titles.
 Spetsnaz are also featured in multiple entries in the ARMA series.

 Two gangsters in the Guy Ritchie film RocknRolla have a 'scar competition' in which they show healed wounds (and describe how they occurred) from injuries they incurred whilst on several spetsnaz operations.

+Season 1, Episode 4 of MacGyver (2016 TV series) focuses on stopping spetsnaz agents from activating a Cold War era bomb.